-UPDATE : Sunday 13 September : Another 24 pages added to the Supporter version (now 242 pages released).
+UPDATE : Tuesday 10 November – I am very excited to now release a “semi-final” version of the book, an encyclopaedic 419 pages in length.
 If you have an earlier version, please now take a new copy of the current version.

 Here’s a great new convenience for you – a book-length PDF document containing a reasonably complete roundup of everything you might want or need to do know about the coronavirus, and based on my seven months (so far) of assiduous study and writing on the topic.

 I first wrote about the coronavirus on 24 January, and had been monitoring it for a while prior to then.
 On 31 January, I gave the virus topic a separate section in my weekly newsletter, and on 20 February my coverage escalated further when I published the first dedicated article on the virus.
 The very next day I announced I was cancelling the May and June Travel Insider tours to France and Scotland, and suspending the status of the September ‘stans tour and December Christmas Markets tour (both of which are now sadly cancelled too).

 Since February I have been spending hours, every day, searching out the latest developments and analyzing the latest data, trying to understand what is happening with our evolving understanding of and approach to this virus.

 In total, since my first dedicated article, I have published 150+ stand-alone articles about the virus (and over 1,000 tweets).
 I’ve not counted, but I’m guessing the total word count to be in the range of 300,000 words (ie an average of 2000 words per article – some have been over 5,000 words).
 That compares with the longest of the Lord of the Rings books (a “mere” 188,000 words) and is easily three times the words in an average novel.

 I should add a disclaimer, and so hasten to add that none of the time I’ve spent studying the virus, nor the words I’ve written, makes me an expert.
 But I will claim to no longer be a novice.